arielchuri/Research-and-Development-Methods/Syllabus.md

 **Delays**
 In rare instances, I may be delayed arriving to class.
 If I have not arrived by the time class is scheduled to start, you must wait a minimum of thirty minutes for my arrival.
 In the event that I will miss class entirely, a sign will be posted at the classroom indicating your assignment for the next class meeting.

+**Resources**
+The university provides many resources to help students achieve academic and artistic excellence.
+These resources include:

++ The University (and associated) Libraries: http://library.newschool.edu
++ The University Learning Center: http://www.newschool.edu/learning-center
++ University Disabilities Service: www.newschool.edu/student-disability-services/

+In keeping with the university’s policy of providing equal access for students with disabilities, any student with a disability who needs academic accommodations is welcome to meet with me privately.
+All conversations will be kept confidential.
+Students requesting any accommodations will also need to contact Student Disability Service (SDS).
+SDS will conduct an intake and, if appropriate, the Director will provide an academic accommodation notification letter for you to bring to me.
+At that point, I will review the letter with you and discuss these accommodations in relation to this course.

 **Academic Integrity**
 This is the university’s Statement on Academic Integrity: “Plagiarism and cheating of any kind in the course of academic work will not be tolerated.
 Academic honesty includes accurate use of quotations, as well as appropriate and explicit citation of sources in instances of paraphrasing and describing ideas, or reporting on research findings or any aspect of the work of others (including that of instructors and other students).
 These standards of academic honesty and citation of sources apply to all forms of academic work (examinations, essays, theses, computer work, art and design work, oral presentations, and other projects).”
 It is the responsibility of students to learn the procedures specific to their discipline for correctly and appropriately differentiating their own work from that of others.
 Compromising your academic integrity may lead to serious consequences, including (but not limited to) one or more of the following: failure of the assignment, failure of the course, academic warning, disciplinary probation, suspension from the university, or dismissal from the university.